-As Unitarian Universalists, we affirm and promote Seven Principles.
-We live out these Principles within a “living tradition” of wisdom and spirituality, drawn from six Sources as diverse as science, poetry, scripture, and personal experience.
-Our Seven Principles are:
+Most Unitarian Universalist congregations affirm and promote Seven Principles.
+However, many congregations, including Davies, have adopted an 8th Principle specific to the work of anti-racism.
+We live out these Eight Principles within a “living tradition” of wisdom and spirituality, drawn from six Sources as diverse as science, poetry, scripture, and personal experience.
+Our Eight Principles are:

 - The inherent worth and dignity of every person;